-- Use email, professional networking and social networking websites, to build your network. (links required)
+- Use email, professional networking, and social networking sites to build your network

-- Use job search engines and job search websites, such as Monster or Workopolis, to post your resumé. (links needed)
+- Use job search engines and job search websites, such as Monster or Workopolis

-- Visit employer websites to check out job openings, submit a resumé and research opportunities.
+- Visit employer websites to research opportunities, explore specific job openings, and submit a resumé

 Print and other media